thailyn/RimWorld-SanguophageTweaks/README.md

     - Body size 0.8: 1.25x   (25% more)
     - Body size 6.5: ~0.15x  (15% as much)
 - The amount of hemogen a Sanguophage gains from feeding on a pawn is no longer modified by the body size of the victim.
-VRES made it so the amount of blood a victim looses when being fed on is modified by its body size, which implies the volume of blood extracted by the Sanguophage is constant.
+VRES, with its animal feeding, introduced the idea of the victim losing an amount of blood being modified by its body size, which implies the volume of blood extracted by the Sanguophage is constant.
 I like this interpretation better than vanilla's, which implies a Sanguophage always drinks a specific percentage of a pawn's blood.
   - Note that this change makes it harder for Sanguophages to fill up on hemogen, but in vanilla Sanguophages can not feed on animals nor are there many pawns with a larger body size (or a much larger body size), so its